 He had threatened Andy's life several times over a debt in the months leading up to the crime.
 Two weeks prior, he and an accomplice beat Andy badly and demanded money.

 His alibi was blown by the very friends he claimed could prove he was not in the neighborhood at the time of the crime.
 He claimed that he was several blocks away and couldn't have committed the murder, but his friends told detectives that they left Eugene standing on the very block that the murder took place, approximately 20-25 mins before it happened.
 One of them volunteered that Eugene was extremely upset about something.

-When he was finally brought in for questioning 4 days after the crime, he gave his address as 1458 Grant., which is less than a block from the crime scene and directly across the street from the S.O.S.
-Market where Andy was confronted and threatened approx. 15 minutes before the murder.
+When he was finally brought in for questioning 4 days after the crime, he gave his address as 1458 Grant Ave., which is less than a block from the crime scene and directly across the street from the S.O.S.
+Market where Andy was confronted and threatened, likely by the killer, approx. 15 minutes before the murder.